Admissions

 It is the role of Mrs Louise Wingrove to ensure that your child's entry into the school is as smooth and seamless as possible - from your initial visit enquiry to the first months of learning at Cransley.
 She and our team will ensure that you and your family welcomed and supported by the School.

 You can call Mrs Wingrove on 01606 891747 or email her on admissions@cransleyschool.org.uk.
-Please help us in the first instance by completing this form:
+You can even WhatsApp the school on 07432757884 or scan the QR code.

 Junior School Admissions (REception)